wltrup/Swift-WTUniquePrimitiveType/README.md

 Well, that's what this library lets you do.

+**Addendum**: You might enjoy reading [this blog post](https://www.novoda.com/blog/avoiding-primitive-obsession-in-swift/) by a colleague of mine.
+It goes into some more detail on why you should avoid what my friend calls *primitive obsession.* It's a very good read.

 ## How to use

 There are four protocols that you need to know about: